Iamtsquare07/teslahomeclone/README.md

 This is a clone of the Tesla website created for learning purposes

-This project is written in JavaScript with ofcourse HTML & CSS3
+This project is written in JavaScript, HTML & CSS3

-Other tools used in the code is the Ionic framework, I used the Ionic framework for icons on the page.
+Icons from the Ionic framework.

 Project link on codepen: https://codepen.io/iamtsquare07/full/oNMxodp